Charles Bellamy

 Charles Bellamy (fl.
-1717–1720) was an English pirate who raided colonial American shipping in New England and later off the coast of Canada.
-He is often confused with the more well-known Samuel "Black Sam" Bellamy, as they operated in the same areas at the same time.
+1717–1720) was possibly an English pirate who raided colonial American shipping in New England and later off the coast of Canada.
+He is often confused with (and may actually be) the more well-known Samuel Bellamy.

 History

-Bellamy raided with a fleet of three ships off the New England and Canadian east coasts in summer 1717, ranging as far north as the Bay of Fundy.
+Purportedly, Charles Bellamy raided with a fleet of three ships off the New England and Canadian east coasts in summer 1717, ranging as far north as the Bay of Fundy.
 Using slave labor he set up an encampment and a small fort (possibly at St. Andrew's), from which he attacked the fishing fleets off Newfoundland and Fortune Bay.
 Thinking he'd found a large merchant vessel in the Gulf of St. Lawrence, he accidentally engaged a French 36-gun warship which heavily damaged his ship and forced him to flee after a three-hour battle.
 Escaping at night under cover of a storm, he left to set up a new camp, either at Placentia or Oderin.
 After some years ashore he disappeared with his remaining loot.